CBS-HPC/Tutorials/AI/pytorch_ddp.md

 # Pytorch: Train your deep-learning models on AAU GPUs

-This tutorial show how to apply "Distributed Data Parallel (DDP) in PyTorch" to efficiently train your deep-learning models on the AAU GPUs avalaible through UCloud.
+This tutorial show how to deploy "Distributed Data Parallel (DDP) in PyTorch" to efficiently train your deep-learning models on the AAU GPUs avalaible through UCloud.

 See [here](https://pytorch.org/tutorials/beginner/ddp_series_intro.html) for a more detailed tutorial on DDP using Pytorch.